OvidijusParsiunas/condition-inverter/extension/README.md

 Condition Inverter supports all *modern* progrogramming languages and frameworks.
 This includes technologies that have been ranked as the most popular on the [Stack Overflow Developer Survey](https://survey.stackoverflow.co/2022/#technology-most-popular-technologies). <br>
 Disclaimer - this tool does not currently support query, shell scripting or assembly based languages.

+## Website

+Check out the browser version of this tool at https://conditioninverter.com/.

 ## Local setup
 ```
 # Requirements: Node version 11+ and NPM version 6+